Conversations with Eric Sim

 In the evening, I teach at universities, speak at conferences, and host LinkedIn live events.
 I recently spoke at a webinar organised by Chartered Financial Analyst (CFA) Society India.

 My days may also look very different.
-I recently returned from a two-week trip from Europe, where I attended a business book award dinner in London.
+I recently returned from a two-week trip in Europe, where I attended a business book award dinner in London.
 Apart from this, I visited IE Business School in Madrid to shoot a video with the School’s dean on the skills students need to be equipped with for the working world.
 Curious about other cultures, I also swung by Istanbul to learn about Turkish culture and the history of the Ottoman Empire.

 What qualities are integral to entrepreneurship, or more specifically, being a trainer?